The name Yabucoa is of Taíno origin and refers to yucca's farming.

 For beachgoers, the Guayanés, Lucía, and El Cocal beaches are Yabucoa’s most popular coastal spots — but that doesn’t necessarily translate to the same crowds as beaches closer to San Juan or famous spots on the west coast.
 El Cocal has golden sand, bright turquoise water, and a small rocky formation that creates a natural pool perfect for younger travelers.

 The Punta Yeguas Nature Reserve, also called Doña Inés María Mendoza Nature Reserve, offers an enchantingly diverse landscape with meadows, sandstone cliffs, and three promontories of sedimentary rock that watch over the sandy coast.
-From the highest point on a clear day, you can see the island of Vieques and the Sierra Pandura.
-To explore this area you’ll need to schedule an excursion through the Para la Naturaleza organization, which helps conserve natural areas throughout the Island.
+If you climb up to the highest point on a clear day, you can see the island of Vieques and the Sierra Pandura, a mountain range that creates a natural border between the towns of Maunabo and Yabucoa.
+It is also known as Cuchilla de Pandura and La Pica.
+To explore this area you’ll need to schedule an excursion through the Para la Naturaleza organization, which helps conserve natural spaces throughout the Island.

-As part of the efforts made by the municipality to promote the tourism, a guided walking tour has been created through the urban center, where the history of the municipality is shared, along with a visit to the town hall, the oldest churches, the playground and the mosaic of town lore.
+Discover the town's history on a guided walking tour through the urban center, where the history of the municipality is shared, along with a visit to the town hall, the oldest churches, the playground, and the mosaic of town lore.
 For more information, you can contact the Yabucoa Tourism Department at (787) 893-3000.

-Festivals are also an important part of the town’s culture.
-The Sugarcane Festival honors the area’s sugar production history, or check out the Beach Festival — both events are hosted in May.
-The festivities in honor of the patron saint and the peasants (Campesinos) take place each October.
-Artisans, live music and entertainment are a consistent presence at these events.
+Festivals are also an important part of Yabucoa’s culture.
+Attend the Sugarcane Festival, which honors the area’s sugar-production history, or check out the Beach Festival; both events are hosted in May.
+In October, the town hosts events in honor of their patron saint and the peasants (Campesinos).
+They are lively festivals with artisans, live music, and entertainment.

 Paradise for Your Inbox